 Call us with any questions, quotes or for order assistance at 919-556-0300!

-Reinventing Oneself After Loss is also available as an eBook click here.
+Also available as an eBook click here.

 Sample packet of tip cards on brain injury in adults covers helping families, concussion, trauma, medication, communication, behavior, social skills, substance abuse, sexuality, community integration, college and working.